 So check out NDSCS, a two-year college that has launched thousands of successful careers and lives.
 We can do the same for you!

 John Richman, Ph.D.

 John Richman, Ph.D. - Ninth President of the North Dakota State College of Science

-Prior to returning to campus in 1986, President Richman was an instructor, coach and athletic director in Ada, Minn. and an assistant coach at both Minnesota State University Moorhead (MSUM) and the University of North Dakota.
+Prior to returning to campus, he was a teacher, coach and athletic director in Ada, Minn. and an assistant coach at both Minnesota State University Moorhead (MSUM) and the University of North Dakota.

 President Richman earned his Bachelor of Science and Master of Arts degrees from MSUM and his Doctorate in Kinesiology at the University of Minnesota.
 He and his wife, Marcia, live in Wahpeton.

 President Richman has facilitated academic, administrative, and facility improvements that have enabled NDSCS to be an engine for high-tech workforce and economic development.
 These collaborative efforts have resulted in numerous positive changes for students, employees, the community, and the state of North Dakota – they include:

 - Creation of the state's first Journeyworker Track program, which provides credit for apprenticeships that can be applied to fulfilling the requirements of an A.A.S. degree.